-B2B Procedure Transaction Type Sub Type Purpose Initiator/s Recipient Notified Parties Service Orders De-energisation Local Meter Disconnection De-Energise the customer through local operation of in-built meter contactor RB DNSP / MP MDP / DNSP / MP / MC Service Orders De-energisation Recipient Discretion De-Energise the customer via a method chosen by the service provider RB or MC DNSP or MP or MC MDP / DNSP / MP / MC Service Orders Special Read Check Read Obtain a meter reading RB MDP (or DNSP for Type 5/6) x Service Orders Special Read Final Read Obtain a meter reading RB MDP (or DNSP for Type 5/6) x Service Orders Special Read No Sub Type Can be used when a Retailer requires a transfer on a special read.
-RB MDP (or DNSP for Type 5/6) x Service Orders Miscellaneous Services No Sub Type - Ignore if populated An ad-hoc service request Any Any Any Customer and Site Details Notification Customer Details Request No Sub type Request from a DNSP or an MP to a Retailer to supply the Customer details DNSP or MP or MC RB x Customer and Site Details Notification Customer Details Notification No Sub type Customer details issued to DNSP or MP after update or on request RB DNSP or MP or MC x Customer and Site Details Notification Life Support Request No Sub type Customer Life Support request from either a DNSP or Retailer to confirm the status of life support RB or DNSP RB or DNSP x Customer and Site Details Notification Life Support Notification No Sub type Customer Life Support details issued to DNSP or retailer upon registration, deregistration, after update or upon receipt of a request RB or DNSP RB or DNSP x Customer and Site Details Notification Site Access Request No Sub type Request from a Retailer to obtain a copy of the Site access and hazard information.
-RB or MP or DNSP or MC RB or MP or DNSP or MC x Customer and Site Details Notification Site Access Notification No Sub type Publication of Site access and hazard information.
-Typically, this is from a Retailer to a DNSP or MP whenever the data changes, but can also be from a DNSP or MP to a Retailer based on receiving a site access request RB or DNSP or MP or MC DNSP & MP or RB or MC x
+B2B Procedure Transaction Type Sub Type Purpose Initiator/s Recipient Notified Parties Service Orders De-energisation Local Meter Disconnection De-Energise the customer through local operation of in-built meter contactor - Service Orders De-energisation Recipient Discretion De-Energise the customer via a method chosen by the service provider RB or MC DNSP or MP or MC - Service Orders Special Read Check Read Obtain a meter reading RB MDP - Service Orders Special Read Final Read Obtain a meter reading RB MDP - Service Orders Special Read No Sub Type Can be used when a Retailer requires a transfer on a special read.
+RB MDP - Service Orders Miscellaneous Services No Sub Type - Ignore if populated An ad-hoc service request Any Any - Customer and Site Details Notification Customer Details Request No Sub type Request from a DNSP or an MP to a Retailer to supply the Customer details DNSP or MP or MC RB - Customer and Site Details Notification Customer Details Notification No Sub type Customer details issued to DNSP or MP after update or on request RB DNSP or MP or MC - Customer and Site Details Notification Life Support Request No Sub type Customer Life Support request from either a DNSP or Retailer to confirm the status of life support - Customer and Site Details Notification Life Support Notification No Sub type Customer Life Support details issued to DNSP or retailer upon registration, deregistration, after update or upon receipt of a request ration, deregistration, after - Customer and Site Details Notification Site Access Request No Sub type Request from a Retailer to obtain a copy of the Site access and hazard information.
+RB or MP or DNSP or MC or MC - Customer and Site Details Notification Site Access Notification No Sub type Publication of Site access and hazard information.
+Typically, this is from a Retailer to a DNSP or MP whenever the data changes, but can also be from a DNSP or MP to a Retailer based on receiving a site access request -

-B2B Transaction Sub Type Purpose Initiator/s Recipient Notified Procedure Туре Parties One Way Notifications Notice of Metering Works No Sub type Not used in the NT Procedures - - - One Way Notifications Meter Fault and Issue Notification No Sub type Not used in the NT Procedures - - - One Way Notifications Planned Interruption Notification No Sub type Not used in the NT Procedures - - - One Way Notifications Network Tariff Notification No Sub type Not used in the NT Procedures - - - One Way Notifications Notified Party No Sub Type A special purpose transaction used to inform Notified parties of the state of a service order process RB or MC Any x One Way Notifications Shared Fuse Notification No Sub Type Informs a Recipient of any new or changes to existing Shared Fuse Arrangements for a Connection Point MPB, MC, RB DNSP, RB or MC x Meter Data Process Provide Meter Data No Sub type Request to provide meter data RB or DNSP or MDP MDP x Meter Data Process Verify Meter Data No Sub type Request to verify meter data RB or DNSP or New MDP MDP / old MDP x Meter Data Process Meter Data Notification No Sub type Provision / delivery of meter data to market participants MDP RB or DNSP or MDP or MC x Meter Data Process Remote Service Request No Sub type Request to invoke a remote services function.
-Directed to a remote meter via Service provider DNSP or RB or MC MP or MC x Meter Data Process Remote Service Response No Sub type Provision of meter status and electrical measurements and events from a remote meter MP or MC DNSP or RB or MC x
+B2B Procedure Transaction Type Sub Type Purpose Initiator/s Recipient Recipient Notified Parties One Way Notifications Notice of Metering Works No Sub type Not used in the NT Procedures 7 0.11 0.100 One Way Notifications Meter Fault and Issue Notification No Sub type Not used in the NT Procedures - - - One Way Notifications Planned Interruption Notification No Sub type Not used in the NT Procedures - - - One Way Notifications Network Tariff Notification No Sub type Not used in the NT Procedures NT Procedures - One Way Notifications Notified Party No Sub Type Not used in the NT Procedures RB or MC Any - One Way Notifications Shared Fuse Notification No Sub Type Not used in the NT Procedures MPB, MC, RB DNSP, RB or MC - Meter Data Process Provide Meter Data No Sub type Request to provide meter data RB or DNSP or MDP MDP - Meter Data Process Verify Meter Data No Sub type Request to verify meter data RB or DNSP or New MDP MDP / old MDP - Meter Data Process Meter Data Notification No Sub type Provision / delivery of meter data to market participants MDP RB or DNSP or MDP or MC - Meter Data Process Remote Service Request No Sub type Request to invoke a remote services function.
+Directed to a remote meter via Service provider - Meter Data Process Remote Service Response No Sub type Provision of meter status and electrical measurements and events from a remote meter MP or MC sion of meter status and electrical MP or MC DNSP or RB or MC -